 - the Institute’s website has electronic security systems in place, including the use of firewalls and encryption.
 In addition, user identifiers and passwords are used on our website to control access to your personal information;

-- access control for our premises;
+- access control and surveillance for our premises;

 - providing a discreet environment for confidential discussions.

 Unfortunately, security cannot be guaranteed.
 If you reasonably believe that there has been unauthorised use or disclosure of your personal information, please contact us.
 In the event of a security incident we have in place procedures to promptly investigate the incident and determine if there has been a data breach involving personal information, and if so, to assess if it is a breach that would require notification.
 If it is, we will notify affected parties in accordance with Privacy Law requirements.